sruan2/QuizBot/readme.md

 ## To Run
 This app is written in Python 3.

-To enter the virutal environment, `source venv/bin/activate`
+To enter the virutal environment, `source venv/bin/activate`.
+To exit it, `deactivate`

 To run the application, `python app.py`